JeffreyRiggle/my-site/content/blog/clean-coder/index.md

   * There are rare situations where TDD is not appropriate and being dogmatic about it can be wrong to do.

 ### Practicing
+All professionals practice programmers should be no exception.
+There are several different ways you can practice.

+* coding kata
+* wasa
+* Contributing to open source

+The important thing is that you practice and practice often to keep your skills sharp.

+#### Original notes
 * All professionals practice (examples: doctors, musicians, sports players, etc)
 * practicing is not a new concept consider "Hello, World!"
 * cycle times on development have gotten better due to Moore's law.